adamsilver/fdpb/07-a-filter-form.md

 TODO: This

-## Designing For Small Screens

-In chapter 5, “An Inbox”, we discussed the differences between responsive design and adaptive design.
-In short, a responsive approach is preferred because not only is it less work, but it's more robust and performant for users.

-Mobile first, to me at least, just means small screen first.
-Which really means essential first, which to me just really really means essential only.
-The essential components here are the results and the filter.

-Normally speaking, if you cut out the superfluous content and lay out what remains in a small viewport, the experience works well.
-Of course, this scales up nicely to large viewports too: an increase in font-size and whitespace is usually enough.

-But because the filter component is important, it needs to be almost as prominent as the results.
-On large viewports this is easy: you just lay them out side by side.
-But on small viewports, you'd have to place the results underneath the filter which pushes the main content down.

-If the filter is placed after the results, then users would have to scroll past the results just to discover it.
-Many users would miss it.

-We could collapse the filters and put it above the results.
-This way the filters are discoverable without pushing the main content too far down.
-While this is a responsive approach, it's not the end of the story.

-As noted earlier, some users might expect the form to be submitted as soon as a filter is selected.
-But Gumtree's research also showed that AJAX wasn't desirable on mobile, because as the screen is small, users couldn't see any visible refresh.
-Here's what David House had to say on this matter:

-> On mobile, AJAX wasn't desirable because users couldn't see any visible refresh.
-We didn't want to move focus to the results, because users wanted to pick more than one filter.
-We reluctantly had to use an adaptive approach.
-On mobile, clicking the filter menu, would send users down a guided flow without AJAX.
-On Desktop (when there's enough space to show the filters next to the results), users got an AJAX experience where filters were immediately applied.

-Because the mobile and desktop users required different experiences, they reluctantly used an adaptive approach, but there might be a better, more responsive technique.

-TODO: Talk about this https://www.nngroup.com/articles/mobile-faceted-search/

 ## Summary

 This chapter looked at various interaction design details pertaining to responsive search results page.
 We looked at how design can shape users — so much so — that occasionally we may have to abandon convention and best practice.
 To that end, we looked at how adaptive design may be better for users.